Vonage/vivid-3/libs/components/src/lib/select/README.md

 The `fixed-dropdown` attribute is useful for cases in which the dropdown is obstructed by other elements.

-In the example below, if `fixed-dropdown` was not set on the Select, the dropdown menu would be cut off where the Dialog ends.
+In the example below, if `fixed-dropdown` was not set on the Select, the select dropdown would be cut off where the Dialog ends.
 Also, see [the Grid Select example](/components/data-grid/#select-in-a-grid)).

 ```html preview 320px